dentarg/auth0-blog/_includes/asides/vue.markdown

 ### More Resources

 That's it!
-We have an authenticated Node API and Angular application with login, logout, and protected routes.
+We have an authenticated Node API and Vue.js application with login, logout, and protected routes.
 To learn more, check out the following resources:

 * [Why You Should Always Use Access Tokens to Secure an API](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api/)
 * [Navigating RS256 and JWKS](https://auth0.com/blog/navigating-rs256-and-jwks/)